Kareemhegazy133/Netflix-Clone/README.md

 This is a repository for a Netflix Clone website using React, NextJS, TailwindCSS & Prisma.

 ### Demo
+Click on the picture to watch the demo video or click here: https://youtu.be/xXovkbim1fI

 [![IMAGE ALT TEXT](https://github.com/Kareemhegazy133/Netflix-Clone/blob/main/public/AppPreviewVideoDemoPicture.jpeg)](https://youtu.be/xXovkbim1fI "Demo Video")